demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ```

 * `:oms/items-ranged` - Ranging message received from OMS
-* `:ranging/succeeded` - Ranging operation succeeded in the maretplace
-* `:ranging/failed` - Ranging operation failed in the maretplace
 * `:system/parsing-failed` - Parsing ranging message failed.
 * `:system/channel-not-found` - Channel specified in the ranging message not found.